 The e-petition seeks the support of residents who share safety concerns about the width and adverse camber of the junction.
 Prince's Crescent and Wakefield Road form a rat run used by drivers to avoid the traffic lights at the bottom of Ditchling Road.
 Traffic speeds through these two streets despite the 20mph limit.

-If they can do it in Ditchling Road, why can't they make a safe crossing point in Upper Lewes Road?
+If they can do it in Ditchling Road, why can't they make a safe crossing point in the middle of Upper Lewes Road?

 New development and car-free conditions

 3 UPPER LEWES ROAD / 1A & 1B WAKEFIELD ROAD.